AzureDatabases/SQL-Database-Migration-Demo/README.md

 <img src="/images/prices-sqlmi-html-click.png">

-7. In the **Subscription Information** region, enter the following details.
+7. The **Subscription Information** has ben pre-populated.

-    *  Subscription Id
-    *  Resource group
-    *  Region
-    *  Instance Name
-    *  Instance Admin Username
-    *  Instance Admin Password
-    *  Vnet Name
-    *  Subnet Name

-These details will be used to generate the PowerShell script that can be used to provision the Managed Instance.
+These details are used to generate a PowerShell script that can be used to provision the Managed Instance.

 <img src="/images/subscription-information-sqlmi-html.png">